 You’ll get leaner, firmer, and sexier—faster.

-Well, we made it this far without me getting to graphic.
+Well, we made it this far without me getting too graphic.
 Ooops.
 Look, I’m a butt guy, I like butts.
 That’s my thing.
-I like when a girl has a nice, well-formed, athletic booty.
+I like it when a girl has a nice, well-formed, athletic booty.
 I’m not sure if that’s me objectifying women, or just being honest (or both).